outdreamer/build-a-cure/docs/specific_problem_analysis/govt/govt.md

 to do: organize into docs

+- example of applying interface analysis (core system layer graph) to generate new & useful applications of resources
+  - tools:
+    - AI/stats: prediction
+    - interface analysis: understanding
+    - automation: certainty
+    - optimization: improving automatically

+  - applications:
+    - applying AI to select optimization algorithms
+    - using optimization algorithms on AI parameters
+    - applying AI to select network parameters for a task
+    - AI as a conversion function, translating structures (data set to prediction function)

 - science

   - vitamin 3-d printer to print vitamins so that you can design your own multivitamin that: